A cyclist rides their bike along Wall Street.

 Did you know?

-Greenways are car-lite to car-free AAA active transportation corridors, that serve as high-quality continuous public spaces.
+Greenways are car-light to car-free All Ages and Abilities (AAA) (1.7 MB) active transportation corridors, that serve as high-quality continuous public spaces.

 We are planning to upgrade and expand the Portside Greenway to create a continuous route from Alexander Street to Boundary Road that prioritizes safe, comfortable walking, biking, and rolling, with great public spaces along the way.